Help

 Editing Songs

-You can edit an existing song by viewing it, then clicking the edit button in the bottom left of the window:
+You can edit an existing song by selecting it in your song library and then tapping the edit button:

 Screenshot of the edit song button